Halloween: Trick-or-treating and guising

 In Scotland and Ireland, guising—children disguised in costume going from door to door for food or coins—is a secular Halloween custom.
 It is recorded in Scotland at Halloween in 1895 where masqueraders in disguise carrying lanterns made out of scooped out turnips, visit homes to be rewarded with cakes, fruit, and money.
 In Ireland, the most popular phrase for kids to shout (until the 2000s) was "Help the Halloween Party".
 Author Nicholas Rogers cites an early example of guising in North America in 1911, where a newspaper in Kingston, Ontario, Canada, reported children going "guising" around the neighborhood.

 American historian and author Ruth Edna Kelley of Massachusetts wrote the first book-length history of Halloween in the US: The Book of Hallowe'en (1919), and references souling in the chapter "Hallowe'en in America".
 In her book, Kelley touches on customs that arrived from across the Atlantic; "Americans have fostered them, and are making this an occasion something like what it must have been in its best days overseas.
 All Halloween customs in the United States are borrowed directly or adapted from those of other countries".

 While the first reference to "guising" in North America occurs in 1911, another reference to ritual begging on Halloween appears, place unknown, in 1915, with a third reference in Chicago in 1920.
 The earliest known use in print of the term "trick or treat" appears in 1917, in The Sault Daily Star, of Sault Ste.
 Marie, Ontario, Canada.

 The thousands of Halloween postcards produced between the turn of the 20th century and the 1920s commonly show children but not trick-or-treating.
 Trick-or-treating does not seem to have become a widespread practice in North America until the 1930s, with the first US appearances of the term in 1934, and the first use in a national publication occurring in 1939.

 A popular variant of trick-or-treating, known as trunk-or-treating (or Halloween tailgating), occurs when "children are offered treats from the trunks of cars parked in a church parking lot", or sometimes, a school parking lot.
 In a trunk-or-treat event, the trunk (boot) of each automobile is decorated with a certain theme, such as those of children's literature, movies, scripture, and job roles.
 Trunk-or-treating has grown in popularity due to its perception as being more safe than going door to door, a point that resonates well with parents, as well as the fact that it "solves the rural conundrum in which homes [are] built a half-mile apart".

 Costumes

 Halloween costumes were traditionally modeled after figures such as vampires, ghosts, skeletons, scary looking witches, and scarecrows.
-Over time, the costume selection extended to include popular characters from fiction, celebrities, and generic archetypes such as ninjas and princesses.
+Over time, the costume selection extended to include popular characters from fiction, celebrities, and generic archetypes including ninjas and princesses.